-Through his book, Greene empowers teachers with tools, explicit guidance, and demonstrates how to build lasting relationships with challenging students.
+Through his book, Lost at School, Greene empowers teachers with tools explicit guidance and demonstrates building lasting relationships with challenging students.

-Educators taking this course, through reading and research, will explore how a collaborative and proactive behavioral management system can benefit student learning.
-Educators will also investigate special topics and integrate new learning into their teaching environment.
+Educators taking this course will explore how a collaborative and proactive behavioral management system can benefit student learning through reading and research.
+Educators will also investigate special topics and integrate new knowledge into their teaching environment.

 See reviews of the book at Amazon.com.